 - Inheritance: Something the user is (such as a fingerprint or retina scan)

-For example, some apps like Amazon have implemented Touch ID.
+For example, some apps like Intuit Mint have implemented Touch ID.

 In order to enter the app, a user must possess their cell phone and know their password.

 Multi-factor or two-factor authentication provides an additional layer of security and diminishes the likelihood of unauthorized access.
 If a cyber thief gets ahold of your password, they still won't be able to access your account without your thumb and phone.

 Despite numerous reports on the benefits of multi-factor authentication for stopping data breaches, widespread adoption is still low:

 One of the reasons for this is that it's relatively technical to get going — and users must be involved.
 Full deployment often requires issuing tokens or embedding cryptographic keys in specific devices.